r-spatial/rgee/vignettes/setup.md

 ee_Initialize()
 ```

-The second group of dependencies also called <span
+The second group of dependencies called <span
 style="color:#857e04"><b>I/O dependencies</b></span> unlock `rgee`
 import & export functions.
 This dependencies are not mandatory.
 However,
 many of the rgee I/O functionality depend on it.
 The dependencies that